eelfire/arc-lang/Spec.md

 ### Comments

-Useful for documenting the program.
+Useful for documenting any program.
 Any of these forms can be used:

 1. Line comments are initiated by the `//` sequence and extend until the end of the line.
 2. General comments are initiated by the `/*` sequence and conclude with the first occurrence of the `*/` sequence.